Last updated May 17, 2021

-We may collect information about you and your use of our products and services, as well as about how you use our website and mobile apps.
+We may collect information about you and your use of our products and services as well as visits to our websites and mobile apps.

 Some browsers have incorporated “Do Not Track” features.
 Most of these features, when turned on, send a signal or preference to the website or online service that a user visits, indicating that the user does not wish to be tracked.
 Because there is not yet a common understanding of how to interpret Do Not Track signals, we do not currently respond to those signals.
 For more information regarding Do Not Track mechanisms, see http://allaboutdnt.com/.

-We use reasonable technical, administrative, and physical safeguards to protect the personal information we collect.
+We use technical, administrative, and physical safeguards to protect the personal information we collect.
 Notwithstanding these efforts, we cannot guarantee that we can prevent every unauthorized attempt to access, use, or disclose customer information.
 We also cannot guarantee the confidentiality of any communication or information you provide.

 We retain the personal information we collect only as long as we deem reasonably necessary for business, accounting, tax, legal or regulatory purposes.

 We offer several choices regarding how we use and share your information.

 You may limit our use and sharing of your individually identifiable CPNI to market relay-related services to you by updating your Communication Permissions within your profile, either via the web/mobile application or by calling or emailing us.

 You can also opt out of receiving telephone or mail solicitation from us by updating your Communication Permissions within your profile, either via the web/mobile application or by calling or emailing us.

 We encourage you to modify, correct, or update your profile information, either via the web/mobile application or by calling or emailing us.